 Agreeing on a Mediator

 If parties are unable to agree on a mediator within 14 or 21 days (whichever is applicable), any party may apply to a roster organization designated by the justice to appoint the mediator.
-The Mediate BC Society is a roster organization for this purpose.
-The society maintains a list of trained and experienced mediators who have agreed to a code of conduct.
+The Alternative Dispute Resolution Institute of British Columbia (ADRBC) is the roster organization for this purpose.
+ADRBC maintains a list of trained and experienced mediators who have agreed to a code of conduct.

 Appointing a Mediator through a Roster Organization

 Refusing to Participate in Mediation

 If a party fails to carry out a provision of the Notice to Mediate (General) Regulation, any of the other parties may file an Allegation of Default with the court.